pyomeca/bioptim/README.md

 The `dynamics_type` is the selected `DynamicsFcn`.
 It automatically defines both `configure` and `dynamic_function`.
 If a function is sent instead, this function is interpreted as `configure` and the DynamicsFcn is assumed to be `DynamicsFcn.CUSTOM`
-If one is interested in changing the behaviour of a particular `DynamicsFcn`, they can refer to the Custom dynamics functions right below.
+If one is interested in changing the behavior of a particular `DynamicsFcn`, they can refer to the Custom dynamics functions right below.

 The `phase` is the index of the phase the dynamics applies to.
-This is usually taken care by the `add()` method of `DynamicsList`, but it can be useful when declaring the dynamics out of order.
+The `add()` method of `DynamicsList` usually takes care of this, but it can be useful when declaring the dynamics out of order.

 #### Custom dynamic functions
 If an advanced user wants to define their own dynamic function, they can define the configuration and/or the dynamics.

 The configuration is what tells `bioptim` which variables are states and which are control.
-The user is expected to provide a function handler with the follow signature: `custom_configure(ocp: OptimalControlProgram, nlp: NonLinearProgram)`.
+The user is expected to provide a function handler with the following signature: `custom_configure(ocp: OptimalControlProgram, nlp: NonLinearProgram)`.
-In this function the user is expected to call the relevant `ConfigureProblem` class methods:
+In this function, the user is expected to call the relevant `ConfigureProblem` class methods:
 - `configure_q(nlp, as_states: bool, as_controls: bool)`
 - `configure_qdot(nlp, as_states: bool, as_controls: bool)`
 - `configure_q_qdot(nlp, as_states: bool, as_controls: bool)`